I’ve seen numerous ads for Brad Thomas’ Intelligent Income Investor service lately, so I decided to sign up to see what all the fuss was about.

 As for whether or not it’s worth it, however, I think that will depend on what sort of investments you’re interested in.
 Basically, this service caters to investors who are looking for long-term, buy-and-hold dividend stocks.

 At the time of writing, there are over two dozen stock picks in the model portfolio that all pay dividends, most of which are large-caps.
-And the picks are grouped together in three different portfolios: the SWAN, REIT, and Core portfolios.
+And the picks are grouped together in four different portfolios: the SWAN, REIT, Core, and Special Situation portfolios.

 Aside from stock picks, you also get access to monthly newsletters where Brad shares his take on the market (and typically releases a new pick), and there are several research reports breaking down his recommendations.